Hudson River & Tributaries Region Fish Advisories

 Blue crab meat Up to 4 meals/month (six crabs per meal) DON'T EAT PCBs, Cadmium

-All other fish Up to 4 meals/month DON'T EAT PCBs
+Brown bullhead Up to 1 meal/month DON'T EAT PCBs

-All other fish Up to 4 meals/month DON'T EAT PCBs
+Atlantic needlefish Up to 1 meal/month DON'T EAT PCBs

-The sensitive population refers to people who may bear children under the age of 50 and children under 15.
+The sensitive population refers to people who may become pregnant (under the age of 50) and children under 15.
 The general population refers to everyone else.

 1 The specific health advisories for the waters listed above also apply to tributaries and connected waters if there are no dams, falls, or barriers to stop the fish from moving upstream.